project-poodle/poodle/design.md

   hash and 2 bytes lookup key will be enough to represent an ECDSA public key.

-- Considering we will need to continuously evolving lookup schemas (e.g. when new nodes are added, and old removed, the lookup scheme will need to be updated), we will need to record a list of actively used schemes.
+- Considering we will need to continuously evolving lookup schemes (e.g. when new nodes are added, and old removed, the lookup scheme will need to be updated), we will need to record a list of actively used schemes.

-- Assume 1 byte to represent schema, and 2 bytes to represent data content, total encoding length of a 32 bytes ECDSA public key is: 1 magic byte + 1 lookup schema byte + 0 compression scheme byte + 0 length byte + 2 content bytes = 4 bytes.
+- Assume 1 byte to represent scheme, and 2 bytes to represent data content, total encoding length of a 32 bytes ECDSA public key is: 1 magic byte + 1 lookup scheme byte + 0 compression scheme byte + 0 length byte + 2 content bytes = 4 bytes.
 This is 87.5% reduction of data size.

 When data size is relatively large (larger than ~1k), and when data is not